Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 3. Self-Handicapping: Matching for Equality

-In order for dogs not to injure themselves during play causing physical or emotional scars, they must to a great extent inhibit/restrain themselves.
+In order for dogs not to injure themselves during play causing physical or emotional scars, they must, to a great extent, inhibit/restrain themselves.
 They often do this through bite inhibition and control of their speed and movements.

-On top of this, when there are inequalities among the playing parties such as one dog being larger, stronger and healthier, dogs must fine-tune their playing styles and make several adjustments so not to hurt a playmate that is disadvantaged in some way.
+On top of this, when there are inequalities among the playing parties such as one dog being larger, stronger, and healthier, dogs must fine-tune their playing styles and make several adjustments so as not to hurt a playmate that is disadvantaged in some way.
 The technical term for such inhibition is "self-handicapping."

 This is often an endearing trait that many dog owners witness when their large dogs play with smaller dogs or puppies.
 You might see these large dogs put themselves in disadvantageous positions or situations such as lowering their body or staying in a vulnerable belly-up or they may tug more gently when playing with a dog that's half their size.